-6 The electrification system envisioned for the corridor would be configured in such a way that it 7 would support the future operation of California HSR.
-The power supply system of choice for a steel-8 wheel-on-steel-rail high-speed train operation is 25-kV, 60-Hz, single-phase AC electrification.
-The 9 Caltrain corridor is currently only rated for a maximum of 79 mph and, thus, there may be need for 10 track and other system upgrades in order to support higher speeds than at present.
-The Proposed Project includes electrification infrastructure that would first be used by Caltrain and can later be 11 12 used for high-speed trains.
-However, the Proposed Project does not include other improvements 13 necessary for high-speed trains such as platform improvements, high-speed rail maintenance 14 facilities, passing tracks or other Core Capacity projects.
-The Proposed Project does not include 15 improvements to support speeds greater than 79 mph or high-speed rail operations on the Caltrain 16 corridor at speeds up to 110 mph.6 High-speed rail construction and operations would be the 17 subject of a later, separate environmental analysis to be conducted by CHSRA and FRA.
-The 18 cumulative impact analysis in this document does address cumulative impacts of Blended Service 19 (see Chapter 4, Section 4.1, Cumulative Impacts) but only provides a conceptual analysis of those 20 impacts given that HSR design for Blended Service has not been completed.
+8 The electrification system envisioned for the corridor would be configured in such a way that it 9 would support the future operation of California HSR.
+The power supply system of choice for a steelwheel-on-steel-rail high-speed train operation is 25-kV, 60-Hz, single-phase AC electrification.
+The track and other system upgrades in order to support higher speeds than at present.
+The Proposed used for high-speed trains.
+However, the Proposed Project does not include other improvements necessary for high-speed trains such as platform improvements, high-speed rail maintenance facilities, passing tracks or other Core Capacity projects.
+The Proposed Project does not include